vazome/vazome.tech/content/AWS/Compute/Lambda.md

 ![[Pasted image 20230207004942.png|400]]
 ## Event source mapping
 Used on streams or queues which don't generate events, like [[AWS Kinesis]].
-Data stream is broken on to source batches which get's sent to Lambda but as an Event Batch.
+Data stream is broken on to source batches which gets sent to Lambda but as an Event Batch.
 But remember 15 minute timeout for any lambda function.
 ![[Pasted image 20230207005027.png|400]]
 ## Versioning